El Chichón: Climate impacts

 It was a VEI-5 eruption, injecting 7 million metric tonnes of sulfur dioxide and 20 million metric tonnes total of particulate material into the stratosphere, which circulated the Earth in three weeks.
 The amount of sulfur dioxide is comparable to the 20 million tonnes of the 1991 eruption of Mount Pinatubo.

 The eruption occurred just as the 1982–83 El Niño event was initiating; because of this several scientists suggested that the El Chichón eruption caused the El Niño.
 However, climate modeling and detailed studies of past eruptions and El Niño have shown that there are no plausible theories connecting these two events, and that the timing was merely a coincidence.

 As a result of the simultaneous eruption and El Niño, the climate felt the impacts of both, making it challenging to separate their effects on temperature.
 Generally a volcanic event would induce global cooling, particularly in summer months, however no cooling was seen in the first year after the El Chichón eruption, because the El Niño produced large compensating warming.

 The climatic effects also triggered winter warming patterns observed within northern hemisphere continents in 1982 and 1983, with temperatures increasing over North America, Europe, and Siberia.
 During the same winter, Alaska, Greenland, the Middle East, and China witnessed colder temperatures than normal, highlighting regional variation.
 The variation is said to be a result of volcanic aerosols impact on the atmospheric wind patterns, including the Arctic Oscillation.

+The westerly drift of the El Chichon eruption cloud had significant impact on Hong Kong's 1982 annual rainfall causing the second wettest year (3247.5mm) since record began in 1884.
+Satellite tracking showed the stratospheric cloud was above Hong Kong on 16 April 1982 which coincided with the record low humidity measured at ground level.
+Condensation nuclei for rain was provided by aerosols, ice crystals and particulates generated by the eruption settling through the troposphere.

+Activity since 1982

+Since the 1982 eruption, seismic activity has remained elevated.
+After an 8.2 magnitude earthquake on 8 September 2017, seismic activity increased for about 2 months.
+Further research points to these earthquakes being associated with hydrothermal fluids and not magma movement at depth.

+Seismicty has remained elevated as of September 2025.
+These earthqaukes are small, (2.5 magnitude and below), and shallow (1-2 miles depth), which continues to point towards a hydrothermal source rather than magmatic.